National Consumer Panel

 Retail success story

 NCP approached Exadel because of our ability to assist in prototyping and providing proof-of-concepts.
-Exadel and NCP worked together to brainstorm a strategic direction aligned with company goals that could then be followed by the development of a working prototype that would form the foundation of the mobile app.
+Exadel and NCP worked together to brainstorm a strategic direction aligned with their company goals that could then be followed with a working prototype, which would form the foundation of the mobile app.

 Exadel utilized the following technologies:

-Exadel used Urban Airship to enable NCP to manually push notification to its users.
-The push notifications are initiated based on a non-automated process.
+Urban Airship: Exadel used Urban Airship to enable NCP to manually push notifications to its users.

-Exadel integrated Red Laser as the barcode scanner that reads the UPCs on the purchased products, reducing the amount of manual entry.
+Red Laser: Exadel integrated Red Laser to scan the barcodes (UPCs) on the purchased products, reducing the amount of manual entry.

-Exadel implemented the app analytics tool to track a number of metrics, including: daily app opens, number or users, and usage frequency.
-Flurry/Apps Flyer tracks detailed in-app behavior metrics, providing valuable data to evaluate the possible need for future updates.
+Flurry/Apps Flyer: Exadel implemented the app analytics tool to track a number of metrics, including: daily app opens, number or users, and usage frequency.
+Flurry/Apps Flyer tracks detailed in-app behavior metrics, providing valuable data to evaluate the need for future updates.

-Exadel developed a mobile app that allows participants to easily and conveniently scan purchases in real-time.
-NCP can now communicate with users by messaging them at random or based on user behavior.
-Another important feature of the app is its offline functionality, allowing users to continue to utilize the app in bad or low data connection areas.
+Exadel developed a mobile app that allows participants to easily and conveniently scan purchases in real time.
+NCP can now communicate with consumers by messaging them at random or based on their user behavior.
+Another important feature of the app is its offline functionality, which allows users to continue to utilize the app in bad or low data connection areas.
 This has made collecting data easier for the participants and NCP.
 Additionally, because it replaces scanners, the app has reduced NCP’s hardware costs.